bohrium272/ST-Code-Initer/README.md

 ===========================

 This extension allows you to initialise files of various formats with snippets of code.
-<br>Currently tested for Sublime Text 3 on Windows 10.
+<br>Currently tested for Sublime Text 3 on Windows 10, Ubuntu 14.04-LTS.

 Inspiration
 --------------------